The Gastric Bypass

 Driving after surgery: Patients can return to driving after around 2 weeks following the bypass as long as you are able to look over your shoulder and perform an emergency stop without pain.

 Returning to work: Most patients are able to return to desk based work within 2 – 3 weeks of their operation.
-Those with more physical jobs may need to think about about the following restrictions after surgery.
-Injury should be avoided and and bypass patients should avoid lifting anything heavier than 5kg in weight for six weeks.
+Those with more physical jobs may need to think about the following restrictions after surgery.
+Injury should be avoided and bypass patients should avoid lifting anything heavier than 5kg in weight for six weeks.

 Aftercare following the Bypass

 Dietitian appointment: Following a Gastric Bypass with Mr Toumi you are seen by the Bariatric Dietitian who will provide you with post Bypass diet for the short and long term.